Koha-Community/kohadocs/en/source/09_acquisitions.rst

    Planning Value fields.

 Once you have filled in all of the fields click 'Save' to add the item to your basket.
-If your price goes over the amount availalbe in the fund you will be presented with a confirmation.
+If your price goes over the amount available in the fund you will be presented with a confirmation.

 Fund warning